farhatizakaria/PyNuclear/README.md

 # petron
-A script can help you to study nuclear physics
+A script can help you to study nuclear physics for students or teachers :)